kevquirk/kq-jekyll/_posts/2019/2019-12-24-privacy-security-are-different-round-2.md

 I considered editing the original post, but ultimately I feel that a second post was a better way to go.

 As with all the posts I put out on this site, this is just my opinion.
-If you think I&#8217;m wrong, feel free to get in touch and I will be happy to discuss the matter further.
+If you think I'm wrong, feel free to get in touch and I will be happy to discuss the matter further.